Automattic/jetpack/readme.txt

 **Enhancements**

-* JSON API: Behind the scene improvements to support the WordPress.com site management experience.
+* JSON API: Add behind the scene improvements to support the WordPress.com site management experience.

 **Improved compatibility**

 * Blocks: Use the Editor's "BlockIcon" for native placeholder icons instead of custom CSS.

 **Bug fixes**

+* Admin Dashboard: Improve headings when searching for Jetpack features.

 --------